elihoole/nano-bm25/RANKING.md

 \text{IDF}(q, 5) \approx 2.2993 + 2.2993 + 2.7047 + 2.2993 = 9.6026
 $$

-Great: doc_id "5" outranks doc_id "4" under IDF because it convers more query terms and also contains the more discriminative term “rule” which only appears in the corpus once, while doc "4" mainly repeats the common term “usa”.
+Great: doc_id "5" outranks doc_id "4" under IDF because it covers more query terms and also contains the more discriminative term “rule”, which only appears in the corpus once, while doc "4" mainly repeats the common term “usa”.

 You can verify this by running:
 ```bash